 Federal Work-Study Waitlist

 Because Federal Work-Study awards are assigned on a first-come, first-served basis, funding can run out.
 However, we do maintain a waitlist for interested students should additional funding become available.
 Financial Aid Services will notify you via your Baruch email if you have been awarded a Federal Work-Study grant through the waitlist.
-To access the waitlist, click here.
+At this time, the Federal Work-Study waitlist is closed.

 Once you accept your Federal Work-Study grant, in order to utilize it, you must be placed in a position.
 Baruch College offers three (3) types of placement opportunities.